Advances and challenges in single-molecule electron transport: Model based analytical results

-\paragraph*{Mirror plane, inversion symmetry.} Molecular junctions (comprising a molecule plus the source/drain contacts) can exhibit discrete spatial symmetries, such as mirror planes and inversion centers.
+{\it Mirror plane, inversion symmetry.} Molecular junctions (molecule plus the source/drain contacts) can exhibit discrete spatial symmetries, {\it e.g.}, mirror planes and inversion centers.
 Even though, under typical experimental conditions, such symmetries are only approximate, they still can have a very important impact on the transmission.
 Specifically, we consider a parity symmetry that allows to sort wavefunctions into even and odd behavior under reversal of left and right.
 For broad molecular classes, in particular for molecular wires, the generic situation is that two wavefunctions neighboring in energy exhibit different parity.\footnote{Since in longer wires the longitudinal direction accommodates most of the phase-space, most states differ in the quantum-numbers associated with this direction. `Generic' here accounts for the fact that for this reason most states neighboring in energy (but not all) differ in their longitudinal (parity-based) quantum numbers.} This typically implies that, {\it e.g.}, the HOMO is symmetric (even) while the LUMO is anti-symmetric (odd).
-In this situation the nominators in \eqref{et24} exhibit opposite signs. {\qi} is constructive if also the denominators exhibit opposite signs, which is the case if $\epsilon_\text{H}<\Fermi<\epsilon_\text{L}$, where $\Fermi$ denotes the Fermi energy.
+In this situation the numerators in \eqref{et24} exhibit opposite signs. {\qi} is constructive if also the denominators exhibit the same signs, which is the case if $\epsilon_\text{H}<\Fermi<\epsilon_\text{L}$.